frsechet/cognito-user-pool/readme.md

 ### Signup Confirmation

 Depending on your settings, email confirmation may be required.
 In that case, the following function must be called:

 ```
-CognitoUserPoolWrapper.signupConfirm(params, callback)
+userPool.signupConfirm(params, callback)
 ```

 ```